simseksevval/python-exercises/README.md

-# python-exercises
+# Python exercises
-This file contains some simple codes programmed in Python.
+* This file contains some simple codes programmed in Python to exercise.